ericrenone/Riemannian-Kakeya-Sets-and-Minimax-Principles/README.md

 # Symmetry-Driven Spatial Density (SDSD)

-## Overview

-SDSD proposes that intelligence in deep learning emerges from symmetry collapse and spatial densification, rather than purely from loss minimization.
+Intelligence in deep learning emerges from symmetry collapse and spatial densification, rather than purely from loss minimization.
 By modeling neural representations as points in a quotient manifold or fiber bundle,

 \[
 \pi: \mathcal{S} \to \mathcal{S}/G